manan-jadhav/YTResolver/README.md

 Created by CurosMJ (curosmj@gmail.com)

+Please read LICENSE before using.

+Original Icon By http://dakirby309.deviantart.com/, Edited by myself.

 YouTube Resolver is a PHP Class that can :

 1. Collect and Parse all the important data of a YouTube Video using only Video ID or Video URL as an input with smart error reporting.